JTermens/APA-Project-Networks/README.md

-# K-nearest neighbour search of network communities in their K-d tree representation
+# K-nearest neighbour search of network communities using K-d trees

 The aim of this project is to implement k-nearest neighbour search algorithm based on the K-d tree representation of network communities extracted from a co-expression network.